dtseto/Hermes-master/README.md

 **Bug workarounds:**

+Known bug: The 2.0.0b1 refactor introduced a bug that can occasionaly cause audio skipping in the beginning  of a track from lost frames.

 B10 and B11 have heightened security permissions.
 B11 has hardened runtime.
 Try downloading b9 and running it before be b10 and b11.

 Media keys in b11 and probably b10 will require heightened permissions accessibility and input monitoring enabled manually for Hermes after starting for the first time.